 - When teaching a new skill or behavior, address student motivation by using highly motivating reinforcers.
 Highly motivating reinforcers may include fixations or fascinations.
+To ensure they are true reinforcers, use a reinforcer survey or sampling procedure with the learner.
 Be sure all staff know what skill is being reinforced and how often.
 Be consistent.

-- For parents/caregivers: Keep a record of treatment options you try and how your child responds to each one.
+- For parents/caregivers: Keep a record of treatment options and medications you try and how your child responds to each one.

 - Remember that, particularly for persons who do not communicate verbally, their behavior is a form of communication.
 Try to determine the pattern of behavior.
 Think "outside the box."
 If you are stumped, ask other parents and professionals what might be the underlying cause(s) of behaviors.